strimzi/strimzi-ui/docs/Linting.md

 | All commits must have a signed-off-by entry | Required as an acknowledgement that the changes provided in that commit are the authors' own work, and that they have the permission to contribute this change |

 These checks can only be run having made a `git commit`.

+_Important note_: If you run into issues with the `All commits must have a signed-off-by entry` rule, [see this known issue, which covers a workaround for a known bug.](../README.md#signed-off-by-reported-as-not-included-in-commit,-when-it-is-included)

 ### JS code